Building a stronger Aurora, together.

 Bill also received a position as a Supply Judge for Adams County supervising election judges for the Adams County Clerk for 17 years working for our registered voters.

-In 2000 Bill began work at University of Colorado Hospital, working first at the 9th Ave. location in Denver and later at Anschutz Medical Campus in Aurora.
+In 2000 Bill began employment at University of Colorado Hospital, working first at the 9th Ave. location in Denver and later at Anschutz Medical Campus in Aurora.
 Following his entrance exams he again was looking for the greatest area of impact for those most in need.
 Bill selected the Radiation Oncology Department as a Practice Assistant.
 While employed there he assisted patients in life and death situations due to their prognosis.
-Eventually children and their families with cancer became his primary focus.
-Bill became instrumental in creating much needed recognition for patients receiving completion of treatment when achieved.
+Eventually, children and their families with cancer became his primary focus.
+Bill became instrumental in creating much needed recognition for patients receiving completion of treatment.
 In 2011, Bill receives the highest award from the President of the hospital for Patient and Family Center Care.
 Bill once again retirees after 16 years from the Fitzsimons campus this time as a civilian.

 While employed at the hospital Bill witnessed a news story about a group of people protesting at numerous fallen soldier’s burial sites with pickets and words of anger at what the soldier represented for our society.
 The fallen soldiers were not able to defend themselves and the grieving families were in disbelief and confusion.
 He knew he had to do something to correct this horrifying situation from ever happening again.
 He immediately sought information to learn Colorado’s legislative process to write, solicit state representatives, and obtain media coverage to make a change for all Coloradans.
 Bill spent many long hours rewriting and presenting at legislative meetings on his own time, expense, and being fully aware of the danger of repercussions from the protesting group.
 In 2006, Bill with the help of the state’s Senate and representatives, passed the “Right to Rest in Peace Act” HB06-1382 signed by the Governor of Colorado.